 Q. I recommended my employee visit the EAP to resolve problems with a roommate whose partying and disruptive behavior are causing the worker to come in late nearly every day.
 This was not a formal referral, but how long should I wait to see changes in the [employee’s] attendance?

 A. Expect changes the next day.
 You made a suggestion to visit the EAP as a normal part of the corrective interview with this employee.
 It is his or her job to make the change; it is not the EAP’s job to fix the employee so you get the results you need at some point in the future.
 Expect results immediately unless some accommodation officially required by a counseling or health care provider is requested and considered in consultation with your HR or management adviser.
 Many supervisors have the mistaken belief that their hands are tied for an uncertain time period after a referral to the EAP or that they must accept unsatisfactory performance until the employee can “get up to speed” or until counseling can have its desired effect.
 A troubled employee may attempt to convince you to accept this sort of faulty thinking.
 If change is not forthcoming, make a formal referral.

-Information contained in “The Frontline Supervisor” is for general information purposes only and is not intended to be specific guidance for any particular supervisor or human resource management concern.
-For specific guidance on handling individual employee problems, consult with your Employee Assistance Professional. ©2017 DFA Publishing & Consulting, LLC.
+FrontLine Supervisor is for general informational purposes only and is not intended to be specific guidance for any particular supervisor or human resource management concern.
+URLs are case-sensitive.
+For specific guidance on handling individual employee problems, consult with your EA professional. © 2021 DFA Publishing & Consulting, LLC